 When I was little, I watched the Flintstones cartoons.
 At the beginning, during the opening song, there's a car-hop waitress that brings Fred a rack of ribs that is so big, it actually tips his car over.
 I think about that to this day, and now I'm over 50.
 "Someday," I think, "They'll clone a Woolly Mammoth and they'll pick me to cook it's ribs!"
 That would be a glorious day, indeed.

 Everybody is hung up on pork ribs.
 Don't get me wrong, baby-backs, St. Louis style, Country Pork Ribs (which aren't ribs at all, by the way, just cross cuts of the pork shoulder), any rib from a pig is certainly delicious, but there's something special about a beef rib.
 I'm not talking about the Short Ribs your mom has stewing in the crock-pot either, I'm talking about fulfilling that primal urge to grab the whole damn rib bone out of the cow, holding it like a big beefy club, and gnawing on it, caveman or Polar Bear style.

 First, you gotta find them.
 This isn't as easy as it might sound, since we're living in an age where most meat is shipped boneless.
 What you want to tell your butcher is, "I'd like the whole, uncut beef ribs off of the short plate, please.
 Blades of 4 ribs are preferable."
+Luckily, my local Sam's Club has them!
 Here's what you're asking for:

 So... you found some beef ribs.
 Congratulations!
 Lay out your slabs of ribs (or "plates" to be butcher-friendly) onto your work surface.
 I put down a layer of plastic first because my wife won't allow me to install a stainless steel work surface in my home kitchen (yet).